Although dark eye circles are not dangerous, many people seek ways to treat or hide them. However, it may not be possible to remove them altogether.

 1. Getting adequate sleep

 Some people notice dark eye circles when they experience periods of low-quality sleep.
 Lack of sleep may aggravate dark eye circles.
-Limited studies have shown that rest and good general health lessens the dark of eye circles.

 2. Elevating the head during sleep

 People who experience darkening of the skin under their eyes in the morning that fades slightly throughout the day may have increased blood vessels or vasculature around their eyes.
 The darker color can also be the result of swelling.

 By elevating the head during sleep, blood will travel away from the head and face and may reduce swelling and lessen the dark color under the eyes.